2h3ph3rd/polimi-an2dl/README.md

 To address this, the final model was crafted by creating an ensemble of the best-trained models from various types covered in the course, including 1DCNN, BiLSTM, and Inception.

-Samples distribution in the given dataset:
+Samples distribution in the given dataset

 ![](./homework2/dataset_distribution.png)

-Examples of data extracted from four of the twelve categories:
+Examples of data extracted from four of the twelve categories

 ![](./homework2/dataset_example.png)